Head-on collision in Pleasant Prairie leaves both drivers hospitalized Friday night

 "The investigation is ongoing," Brown said.
 "We believe alcohol may be a contributing factor."

-As summer approaches, Brown recommends having a safe way to get home.
+As summer approaches, Brown said those out drinking should make other arrangements if they need to get home.

-"I recommend that people find safe ways to get home if they're out drinking this summer."
+"I recommend that people find safe ways to get home if they're out drinking this summer," he said.